MicrosoftDocs/azure-dev-docs/articles/java/sdk/authentication/credential-chains.md

 ---
-title: Credential chains in the Azure Identity client library for Java
+title: 'Credential chains in the Azure Identity client library for Java'
-description: This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity client library. ms.date: 10/02/2024 ms.topic: conceptual
+description: 'This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity library.' ms.date: 10/02/2024 ms.topic: conceptual
 ---